 Can I attend the coronation?

-Us regular folk can’t actually go inside the abbey for the coronation, sadly.
-You have to be a notable person who has been invited.
-But there will be a procession through London to mark the occasion so you can join in the fun.
+Sadly, us regular folk can’t actually go inside the abbey for the coronation.
+You have to be a notable person with an official invitation.

 Can I enter the coronation concert ballot?

 Not any more.
 The BBC’s ballot, which will see several thousand members of the public receive a pair of free tickets, closed on February 28.